 Return Types The signature of our fold function, fold-bexp, suggests that the types of the arguments (e.g., the return type of the functions), be consistent, e.g., A. The functions passed as arguments must accept and return values of this type.
-In a statically typed language like ML [57] or Haskell [38] this forces programmers to write several separate functions.
-In many cases a single return type for all parts of a structure is not flexible enough, e.g., map where the function passed transforms the elements of the list, but the list structure remains intact.
+In a statically typed language like ML [58] or Haskell [39] this forces programmers to write several separate functions.
+In many cases a single return type for all parts of a structure is not flexible enough.
+For instance, the function map over lists typically transforms the elements of the list into values of a different type, though the list structure remains intact.

-Implementations usually treat functions like map (so-called homomorphisms [54]) as a special case, or provide implementations for a small number of situations [47, 44].
+Implementations usually treat functions like map (so-called homomorphisms [55]) as a special case, or provide implementations for a small number of situations [48, 45].
 In this dissertation, chapter 3 in particular, we show that it is possible to relax this constraint without compromising safety.
+CHAPTER 2